 Myotonia Congenita is a rare disease that affects the muscles by causing muscle fibers to contract continuously which causes dogs to experience abnormal muscle stiffness and difficulty getting up.
 The disease is painful and is a result of chloride channel malformations in dogs.
 Clinical signs to look out for include muscle stiffness, an enlarged tongue which makes it difficult to swallow, craniofacial structure anomalies, furrowing on several muscles when they are struck, muscle stiffness, and a gait that resembles a bunny hop.
 Symptoms usually present themselves when dogs are a few weeks old.
 Diagnosis is done through genetic testing, clinical signs, EMG, and muscle biopsies.

 Osteoarthritis, also known as Degenerative Joint Disease (DJD), affects both dogs and humans alike and is the most common form of arthritis affecting nearly a quarter of a million dogs worldwide at any given time.
 It is a progressive, chronic joint condition marked by the weakening of joint cartilage, thickening of the joint capsule, and the forming of new bone around the joint (osteophytosis), both of which contribute to pain and limb dysfunction.
 The majority of OA in dogs is caused by developmental orthopedic diseases including cranial cruciate ligament disease, hip dysplasia, elbow dysplasia, OCD, and patella (knee cap) dislocation.
 In a small percentage of dogs, OA develops for no apparent reason and is linked to genetics and age.
 Bodyweight, obesity, exercise, and diet are all factors that contribute to osteoarthritis.
-Symptoms of osteoarthritis itis in dogs are fairly noticeable and include stiffness, limping, difficulty standing, not wanting to run or jump, weakness, muscle atrophy irritability, weight gain, vocalizing when touched, and incontinence.
 Unfortunately, the damage caused by OA is irreversible but treatment plans help reduce pain and improve quality of life.

 Osteogenesis Imperfecta is also known as brittle bone disease.
 Osteogenesis Imperfecta is essentially the inability of the body to produce the collagen protein which provides elasticity to the bones.
 Because of this, affected dogs’ bones lack the ability to withstand impact and pressure causing them to easily break and fracture.
 Signs of Osteogenesis Imperfecta have reduced bone density, severe joint pain as well as bone and teeth fractures as affected dogs don’t have the Type 1 collagen needed.
 Other symptoms include difficulty walking, loose joints, stunted growth, weak tendons and muscles, and malformation of bones.
 They also present joint pain.
 There’s, unfortunately, no treatment for this condition but vets may prescribe pain medication to help.
 The occurrence of multiple bone breaks as well as x-rays can give a definitive diagnosis of osteogenesis imperfecta.
 Blood tests may also be run to see if the levels of vitamin D, phosphorus, calcium, and parathormone are abnormal.